poprox24/VRChat-Shocker-Link/README.md

 2. You can right click to manually input a number in the curve
 3. Temporary mode disables changes and will return to last saved state once it is disabled again
 4. Presets:
+- Left click to load
+- Right click to rename
-- Click to load, right click to default
+- Middle click to default

 <!-- ROADMAP -->
 ## Roadmap